-Sri Lanka’s Financial Intelligence Unit fined two banks and three finance companies for violating anti-money laundering obligations.
-According to the FIU's statements, the reasons for the penalties include violations of Policy Exposed Persons (PEPs) and sanction screening and implementation of customer due diligence procedures.
+Sri Lanka's Financial Intelligence Unit fined two banks and three finance companies for violating anti-money laundering obligations.
+According to the FIU's statements, the penalties include violations of Policy Exposed Persons (PEPs) and sanction screening and implementation of customer due diligence procedures.

-FCMC fines Signet Bank for breaching AML rules
+FCMC fines Signet Bank for breaching AML rule

 The Financial and Capital Market Commission is a public body that oversees financial institutions in Lithuania.
-FCMC fined Signet Bank of Latvia 906,610 Euro for violating anti-money laundering and anti-terrorism financing (AML) regulatory requirements.
-The reasons for the fines include the Bank's inadequate internal control system, customer-based risks and violations and deficiencies regarding risk management.
+FCMC fined Signet Bank of Latvia 906,610 Euro for violating anti-money laundering and anti-terrorism financing regulatory requirements.
+The fines include the Bank's inadequate internal control system, customer-based risks and violations, and deficiencies regarding risk management.

 New York Regulator Fines Deutsche Bank for AML Failures

-The New York State Department of Financial Services (DFS) imposed penalties on Deutsche Bank AG, the New York branch and Deutsche Bank Trust Company America for AML compliance failures as well as correspondent banking relationships with Danske Bank Estonia and FBME Bank.
-Deutsche Bank faced a penalty of $ 216.1 million as a result of this decision.
+The New York State Department of Financial Services (DFS) imposed penalties on Deutsche Bank AG, the New York branch, and Deutsche Bank Trust Company America for AML compliance failures and correspondent banking relationships with Danske Bank Estonia and FBME Bank.
+Deutsche Bank faced a penalty of $ 216.1 million due to this decision.

 Swedish SEB Bank Fined for Poor Anti-Money-Laundering Measures

-The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden's SEB bank.
-The Swedish Financial Inspection started to examine the SEB in 2015 in coordination with officials in Estonia, Latvia and Lithuania.
-The investigation was completed in 2019 and showed that "SEB's subsidiaries in the Baltic are exposed to a high risk of money laundering".
+The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (the US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden SEB bank.
+The Swedish Financial Inspection started to examine the SEB in 2015 in coordination with officials in Estonia, Latvia, and Lithuania.
+The investigation was completed in 2019 and showed that "SEB's subsidiaries in the Baltic are exposed to a high risk of money laundering."

 The UK's financial regulator, the Financial Conduct Authority (FCA), fined the Commerzbank London branch £ 37.8 million for violations of AML controls.
-The FCA said in a statement that the violations stemming from Commerzbank pose great financial crime risks and damage the stability and integrity of the financial system in the UK.
+The FCA said that the violations stemming from Commerzbank pose significant financial crime risks and damage the stability and integrity of the financial system in the UK.

-As a result of FCA's audits, Commerzbank London detects three major failures, including the failure of periodic due diligence on its customers.
-According to FCA's audit report, the bank was also found to be insufficient in the control procedures of money laundering risks in customer transactions.
-Also, FCA found that the bank did not have adequate risk management systems.
+As a result of FCA's audits, Commerzbank London detects three significant failures, including the failure of periodic due diligence on its customers.
+According to FCA's audit report, the Bank was also insufficient in controlling money laundering risks in customer transactions.
+Also, FCA found that the Bank did not have adequate risk management systems.

 HK regulator imposes $25.2m fine on Guotai Junan Securities

 Hong Kong's Securities and Futures Commission (SFC) imposed a $ 25.2 million fine on Guotai Junan Securities (Hong Kong) Limited for violations of anti-money laundering processes.
-The reasons for the AML penalty include the failure to regularly monitor customer transactions and delays in reporting processes.
+The reasons for the AML penalty include the failure to monitor customer transactions and delays in reporting procedures regularly.

 BNP Paribas Chinese Unit Fined for Anti-Money Laundering Violations

-KCB Group KCB.NR, Equity EQTY.NR, Co-op Bank Kenya COOP.NR, StanChart Kenya SCBK.NR and Diamond Trust DTK.NR are 5 banks that faced AML fines.
+KCB Group KCB.NR, Equity EQTY.NR, Co-op Bank Kenya COOP.NR, StanChart Kenya SCBK.NR and Diamond Trust DTK.NR are five banks that faced AML fines.
 Five commercial banks operating in Kenya were fined $ 3.75 million due to disruptions in AML compliance processes.
-In addition, 5 banks were fined $ 4 million in Kenya in 2018 for not reporting suspicious transactions.
+Besides, five banks were fined $ 4 million in Kenya in 2018 for not reporting suspicious transactions.